What is intermittent fasting?

 Weekly Intermittent Fasting

-If you are a newbie to the intermittent fasting, then this method will be the easiest one for you.
-This method is no that effective as daily intermittent fasting, however, you will also get plenty of benefits from it.
-This scheme is really simple.
-Typically, people who stick to this approach fast for 24 hours eating one time per day.
+If you are new to intermittent fasting, then this method will be the easiest one for you.
+This method is not that effective as daily intermittent fasting, however, you will also get plenty of benefits from it.
+The idea is really simple.
+Typically, people who stick to this approach fast for 24 hours and eat only once a day.
 This method can be used 2-3 times per week.
 For instance, you can start the fasting period at noon on Friday and have your first meal at noon on Sunday.
-This approach will help you to get used to this method.
-In fact, you skip around 2-3 meals per week, however, pay attention that this method won’t help you lose weight.
+As a result, you skip around 2-3 meals per week, however, beware that this method won’t help you lose weight.

 Alternate Day Intermittent Fasting

 This method involves longer fasting periods.
 Usually, people go 24-36 hours without food, having one meal per day.
-However, the main disadvantage of this approach is that it’s quite challenging to get all essential nutrients at one meal.
-It requires a lot of cooking to get well-balanced nutrition.
-Moreover, it’s quite difficult to make yourself get adequate calories in one single meal, so a 24-hour period fasting is quite challenging for a dieter.
+However, the main disadvantage of this approach is that it’s quite challenging to get all the essential nutrients from one meal.
+A well-balanced nutrition requires a lot of cooking.
+Moreover, it’s quite difficult get adequate calories in just one single meal a day, so a 24-hour period fasting is quite challenging for a dieter.